 The riches of Christ are unsearchable.
-He hath a name written which no man knew but he himself: but that name shall be declared, when he approaches to claim possession. angels desire to look into the riches of wisdom which are contained in that name, and may well be struck into silent astonishment when the development takes place.
-But how much more may man, having that name revealed to him as his own, exclaim, as in Psalm xl., "Many, O Lord my God, Thy wonderful works!
-Thou hast done! and thy thoughts to us-ward!
+He hath a name written which no man knew but he himself: but that name shall be declared, when he approaches to claim possession.
+The angels desire to look into the riches of wisdom which are contained in that name, and may well be struck into silent astonishment when the develop-But how much ment takes place. more may man, having that name revealed to him as his own, exclaim, as in Psalm xl., "Many, O Lord my God, Thy wonderful works !
+Thou hast done ! and thy thoughts to us-ward !
 They cannot be reckoned up in order unto thee.
-I would declare and speak." -But as if conscious that expression would utterly fail in attempting to utter all the loving-kindnesses and tender mercies manifested in that new name, it is added, "They are more than can be numbered."
+I would declare and speak." -But as if conscious that expression would utterly fail in attempting to utter all the loving-kindnesses and tender mercies manifested in that new name, it is added, " They are more than can be numbered."